 All settlements have access to cemeteries though such are not formalized.
-There is one standard sports facility at Eldorado while a semi standard sports facility is at Ben Seraki (Buffelshoek).
+There are three standard sports facility at Eldorado, Alldays and Sekiding (Mampote).
 All other areas have informal sports grounds.
 The Blouberg area has nine community halls.
 There is one Thusong service centre at Eldorado and it hosts the municipal offices, Department of Education, Department of Agriculture, Department of Labour, SAPS and Department of Health.